erwazzzzzzz2/simple-django-cookie-cutter-template/README.md

 Choose values for the prompts or accept the defaults

-A new project folder should be created and inside this a DevContainer Django/Postgres project. navigate into the project
+A new project folder should be created and inside; this a DevContainer Django/Postgres project. navigate into the project
 Select the VSCode command pallete and select Dev Containers: Rebuild Container You containerized environment should run.
 You might to be asked to install the Docker Extension , this is a bug see the DevContainer repo README mentioned below.